FDUTPA and Attorneys’ Fees: What You Need to Know

 Get in Touch With Our Florida Fraud Claims Attorneys Today

 At Pike & Lustig, LLP, our South Florida business and consumer fraud lawyers are focused on solving problems for clients.
 If you or someone you know wants more information about your rights or responsibilities under the FDUTPA, we are here as a legal resource.
 Call us now for a confidential initial case evaluation.
-We have law offices in West Palm Beach and Miami and we represent businesses and individuals throughout South Florida.
+We have law offices in West Palm Beach, Wellington and Miami and we represent businesses and individuals throughout South Florida.